Highlights, Special Features and Opportunities

 Recently faculty honors include:

 - Dr. Peg Preston was selected as the Augustana Summer Research Fellow to study at Harris-Manchester College, Oxford University.
+She also received the ASA 2011-12 Faculty Recognition Award.

 History Department News

-Amy Hulstein, a junior from Sioux Center, IA, is the recipient of the 2009 Augustana Library Associates Research Award.
+Amy Hulstein, a junior from Sioux Center, Iowa, is the recipient of the 2009 Augustana Library Associates Research Award.
 Her winning paper is entitled “In the Steps of a Soldier: Captured at the Bulge.”

 The $250 Augustana Library Associates Research Award is given in recognition of outstanding achievement in research methodology and writing.